Opetushallitus/haku/README.md

 ### Running against integration test environment (luokka)

-Set your local env settings to `~/oph-configuration.local` folder
+1. set your local env settings to `~/oph-configuration.local` folder

-and copy luokka settings to `~/oph-configuration.luokka` folder
+2. copy luokka settings to `~/oph-configuration.luokka` folder

-and remove `~/oph-configuration` folder
+3. remove `~/oph-configuration` folder

 then you can start the server with local settings by